Saivasanth66/Saivasanth66/README.md

 ## About Me: 👋

-- 🔭 I’m currently working on Data Analyst and Machine Learning projects involving Python — building pipelines, analyzing datasets, and creating visualizations.
+- 🔭 I’m currently working on Data Analysis and Machine Learning projects involving Python — building pipelines, analyzing datasets, and creating visualizations.
 - 🌱 I’m currently learning Open-source Python or Data Science projects, Kaggle competitions, and real-world data analysis challenges.
 - 👯 I’m looking to collaborate on Advanced Machine Learning concepts, MLOps, and deploying data science models to production.
 - 🤔 I’m looking for help with Machine Learning, Deep Learning, and expanding my Python skills with libraries like Scikit-learn, Pandas, and TensorFlow.